East Durham Railroad Safety Project

 Unlike a typical road-widening, the primary goal of this 2.4 mile project is to relocate the railway and close at-grade crossings.
 The project includes new bridges to carry traffic from Glover Road and Ellis Road over the railroad.
 It will also close the Wren Road crossing, rerouting traffic to Glover Road.
 It is a heavily commuter-invasive project, with crossings being closed and rerouting many around the construction zone.

 While the added safety improvements are laudable, 39 properties are in the path – some of which will be entirely taken.
 The NCDOT has set aside more than $9.3 million to compensate property owners for the takings.
 These include properties along Glover and Ellis Road to accommodate the bridges and travel lane modification required.

 The projected project completion date is in Fiscal Year 2029.

 Don’t wait for the NCDOT to come knocking – you can get ahead of them by acting immediately.
 If you own a property affected by P-5706, call us at 877-393-4990 or contact us online for a free case evaluation.
 Ask about our no-fee guarantee – our clients pay us nothing unless we collect for them!

 - Right-of-way acquisition – Currently on hold due to budget constraints, but may begin as early as Fall 2021

 - Start Construction – 2026

 - End Construction – 2029

 It is estimated that this project will impact at least 39 properties.
 Currently, the NCDOT has set aside more than $9,300,000 for right-of-way takings.
-If your property will be affected, contact one of our attorneys (three of whom previously worked on behalf of the NCDOT) for a free case evaluation.
+If your property will be affected, contact one of our attorneys (four of whom previously worked on behalf of the NCDOT) for a free case evaluation.